-When you have to undergo an ostomy, you may face a number of complex lifestyle challenges.
+When you need an ostomy, you may face a number of complex lifestyle challenges.
 Your concerns may be about the health and hygiene issues of caring for yourself.
 But you'll also have emotional and psychological concerns.

-It's vital to understand how to remove waste from the pouch and how keep the ostomy clean and infection-free.
+It's vital to understand how to remove waste from the pouch and how to keep the ostomy clean and infection-free.
 After the ostomy is done, your healthcare provider and an ostomy nurse will take you through the process.
-You should learn the steps as soon as possible, so you'll know how to protect yourself.
-Regular waste removal, cleaning, and maintenance of the ostomy and ostomy pouch will help prevent accidents and embarrassment.
-This will also safeguard your health.
+You should learn the steps as soon as possible.
+This way you'll know how to protect yourself.
+Regular waste removal, cleaning, and care of the ostomy and ostomy pouch will help prevent accidents and embarrassment.
+This will also protect your health.

 Emotional and psychological issues may be harder to deal with.
 Different people will react to the ostomy in different ways.
-Some people will do fine, but others may enter a phase of denial, in which they don't acknowledge its existence.
+Some people will do fine.
+But others may go into a phase of denial, in which they don't acknowledge its existence.
 Still others may become depressed.
-Joining a support group or online association of other people who have an ostomy can greatly relieve the isolation and unhappiness you may feel at first.
+Joining a support group or online group of other people who have an ostomy can greatly relieve the isolation and unhappiness you may feel at first.

-Although having an ostomy can be difficult to accept, it's important to work closely with your healthcare team.
-That way, your healthcare providers can tell you about the changes happening to your body and how the ostomy will change (and not change) your daily life.
-People who undergo an ostomy may find that they don't need to tell many people about it.
+Having an ostomy can be hard to accept.
+But it's important to work closely with your healthcare team.
+That way, your healthcare providers can tell you about the changes happening to your body.
+They can also tell you how the ostomy will change (and not change) your daily life.
+People who have an ostomy may find that they don't need to tell many people about it.
 They just keep it to themselves.
-Depending on how close you feel to specific people, you can choose what's appropriate to share and what not to share.
+Depending on how close you feel to certain people, you can choose what you want to share.